The 10 Best Apps for Cyclists You Should Install Right Now!

 According to a Harvard University study, a normal person weighing 185 lb burns an average of 311 calories when riding a bike with a moderate effort for 30 minutes.
 This is the equivalent of around 3 bananas.

 So, what does this mean for you?
-After long bike rides (3+ hrs), it is important to replenish the energy you spend with nutritionally rich food.
+After long bike rides (3+ hrs), it is important to replenish the energy you expended with nutrient-dense food.
 Feel free to read the article What to eat after a ride by bicycling.com.

 Hungry Matt Leblanc GIF by Friends - Find & Share on GIPHY